jackiehjm/stx-docs/doc/source/node_management/openstack/pci-device-access-for-vms.rst

 -   large: Requests the largest available huge page size, 1GiB or 2MiB.

--   any: Requests any available size, including small pages.
-Cloud platform uses the largest available size, 1GiB, then 2MiB, and then 4KiB.
+-   any: Requests any available size, including small pages. |prod|
+    uses the largest available size, 1GiB, then 2MiB, and then 4KiB.